This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Unlimited PTO"

-โš ๏ธ Proceed With Caution
+⚠️ Proceed With Caution

-This one requires nuance because unlimited PTO isn't always bad โ€” but the research is consistent.
-Employees with unlimited PTO take fewer days off on average than employees with a fixed allowance.
-The social pressure not to use it fills the gap the policy is supposed to close.
+This needs nuance.
+Unlimited PTO isn't always bad, but research is consistent: Employees with unlimited PTO take fewer days off than those with a fixed allowance.
+Social pressure does the job the policy is supposed to do.

 Red Flag 05